nus-cs2103-AY2324S1/tp/docs/Testing.md

 1. *Unit tests* targeting the lowest level methods/classes.<br>
    e.g. `seedu.lovebook.commons.StringUtilTest`
-1. *Integration tests* that are checking the integration of multiple code units (those code units are assumed to be working).<br>
+2. *Integration tests* that are checking the integration of multiple code units (those code units are assumed to be working).<br>
    e.g. `seedu.lovebook.storage.StorageManagerTest`
-1. Hybrids of unit and integration tests.
-These test are checking multiple code units as well as how the are connected together.<br>
+3. Hybrids of unit and integration tests.
+These test are checking multiple code units as well as how they are connected together.<br>
    e.g. `seedu.lovebook.logic.LogicManagerTest`